 Writer’s Guidelines for U.S. Catholic

-U.S. Catholic is happy to consider unsolicited submissions.
-At the same time, nearly all of our content is commissioned by the editors, and we accept very few unsolicited manuscripts.
-In addition, due to the high volume of submissions, it may take at least six to eight weeks for a manuscript to receive a response.
-Authors may submit a complete article or a fleshed-out idea; links to published clips are helpful.
+U.S. Catholic is happy to consider pitches and unsolicited submissions.
+Due to the high volume of submissions, it may take at least six to eight weeks for a manuscript to receive a response.
 To familiarize yourself with the kinds of articles we run in U.S. Catholic, please spend some time browsing our issue archive.

 Please note that we plan our editorial calendar well in advance, so article ideas should be submitted at least six months before they would appear in the magazine.
 U.S. Catholic does not consider submissions that have simultaneously been sent to any other publication or that have appeared elsewhere in any form, either in print or online.
 This includes articles published on personal blogs or excerpts from books, published or unpublished.

 Types of articles published in U.S. Catholic:

-SOUNDING BOARD is a monthly feature in which a writer makes an argument on a specific issue which can have multiple viewpoints.
-The article is posted online along with a reader survey prior to publication and the results of the survey and a sampling of readers' comments are then published along with the article in the magazine.
-The Sounding Board article is a strongly worded opinion piece on an issue of importance to U.S. Catholic readers in which the author argues one side of a many-sided subject and outlines a plan of action.
+SOUNDING BOARDS are strongly worded opinion pieces on an issue of importance to Catholics in which the author argues one side of a many-sided subject and outlines a plan of action.
 The more strongly argued, the better.
-Articles are roughly 1,400 words and minimum payment is $200.
+Articles are roughly 1,400 words.
 A sample can be found here.

-IN PERSON personality profiles tell readers how particular Catholics are living their faith in today's world.
-The subjects of our profiles are people who are doing creative, innovative things in their life's work and reflect the diversity of Catholics in the United States.
-Although sometimes the subjects are recognizable, or even famous, more often they are ordinary people, but always with extraordinary stories and lives.
-An In Person profile is not a biography of the subject but rather a brief capsule that illustrates, through personal details and events in the subject's life, the personality, importance, and faith of the subject.
-These profiles are approximately 800 words and include a pull-out box with a four to six "quick-take" questions.
+IN PERSON are profiles of contemporary Catholics and how they are living their faith in today’s world.
+Generally we do not feature priests or men and women religious, but lay Catholics who are working outside the church.
+An In Person profile is not a biography of the subject but rather a brief essay that illustrates, through personal details and events in the subject’s life, the personality, importance, and faith of the subject.
+These profiles are approximately 800 words and include a pull-out box with a four to six “quick-take” questions.
 This department appears four times per year.
-Payment is $200.
 A sample can be found here.

 In a WISE GUIDE essay, the author introduces a spiritually significant, non-living individual from the Catholic tradition and gives a personal account of why his or her spirituality is meaningful today.
-The significant individual can be a saint from long ago, a well-known historical figure, or a modern Catholic who is no longer with us, from all walks of life.
-The author should provide readers with pertinent biographical information on the subject while explaining how the subject has been a guide for author and can be a guide to all Catholics today.
+The significant individual can be a saint from long ago, or a well-known historical figure.
+The author should provide readers with pertinent biographical information on the subject while explaining with personal anecdotes how the subject has been a guide for the author and can be a guide to all Catholics today.
 The author should have a personal connection with the subject and be able to highlight a unique aspect of his or her spirituality with which readers can also resonate.
-Length is 975 words plus 2-4 quotes from the subject.
+Length is 1,100 words plus at least 2 quotes from the subject.
 Wise Guide appears four times per year.
-Payment is $200.
 A sample can be found here.

 GLAD YOU ASKED is a brief monthly article that presents an informed and enlightened response to a basic question of Catholic doctrine, history, identity, and/or pastoral practice.
-Responding to the need of Catholics today for solid information about their tradition, GYA does not assume prior knowledge or preconceived notions on the part of readers but only the desire of people to understand more about the church and its tradition.
-The article begins with a straightforward question such as "Why does Lent have 40 days?" and offers a simple, clear answer.
-Length is 450 words.
-Minimum payment is $100.
+Responding to the need of Catholics today for solid information about their church, GYA does not assume prior knowledge or preconceived notions on the part of readers but only the desire of people to understand more about the church and its tradition.
+The article begins with a straightforward question such as “Why does Lent have 40 days?” and offers a answer that, while not comprehensive, enlightens and intrigues readers.
+Length is 500 words.
 A sample can be found here.

-SHORT STORIES.
-Unsolicited short stories are welcome, although U.S. Catholic does not frequently publish fictional works.
-Topics vary, but unpublished fiction should be no longer than 1,500 words and should include strong characters and cause readers to stop for a moment and consider their relationships with others, the world, and/or God.
+Unsolicited SHORT STORIES are welcome, although U.S. Catholic does not frequently publish fictional works.
+Topics vary, but unpublished fiction should be no longer than 1,500 words and should cause readers to consider their relationships with others, the world, and/or God.
 Specifically religious themes are not required; subject matter is not restricted.
 Email email@example.com.
-Usually respond in 8-10 weeks.
-Minimum payment is $300.
 A sample can be found here.

-U.S. Catholic does not accept submissions to the following departments and columns: Editors' Note, The Examined Life, Signs of the Times, Catholic Tastes, Expert Witness, Testaments, Culture in Context (except reviews), Margin Notes, At Home With Our Faith, Eye of the Beholder.
+U.S. Catholic does not accept submissions to the following departments and columns: The Examined Life, Expert Witness, Testaments, Culture in Context, Margin Notes, At Home with Our Faith, or Eye of the Beholder.

-If you are interested in writing any of these articles, please email the editors of U.S. Catholic with a suggested angle or outline.
-Include some writing samples if possible.
+If you are interested in writing any of these articles, please email us your submission at the appropriate address below: